CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 The use and operation of an IDS can only be recommended for larger institutions, as the setting up, maintenance and review of the notifications (especially in the initial phase) are not without considerable effort.
 In smaller plants the effort and the benefit must be checked in advance and alternative curing and protective measures may have to be implemented.

-When implementing an IPS, it should also be noted that planning also takes into account very specific situations so that these legitimate transmissions are not prevented.
+When implementing an IPS, it should also be borne in mind that planning also takes into account very specific situations, so that these legitimate transmissions are not prevented.
 Before activating these functions, therefore, a very thorough trial phase must be completed.
 The effectiveness of an IDS / IPS strongly depends on a customized and individual configuration.
 For example, the effectiveness can be affected by a high number of recurring false positives.
 In particular, IPS should be used wisely.
 Priority here is the ongoing operation, which could be disturbed by a faulty intervention of the IPS.

 Therefore, not only the initial configuration of the IDS / IPS requires a trained specialist staff, but also in operation at least one person must be able to distinguish a reported attempted attack from a False Positive in an emergency.
 This person should be constantly available so that appropriate countermeasures can be taken after classifying the notification.